Top U.S., Chinese diplomats clash at start of first talks of Biden presidency

 “Neither side benefits from this meeting being judged a total failure,” Glaser said.

-(This story corrects attribution in paragraph 25 to Wang Yi, not Yang)

-Reporting by Humeyra Pamuk in Anchorage and Michael Martina, David Brunnstrom and Simon Lewis in Washington, and Yew Lun Tian in Beijing; Editing by Mary Milliken, Grant McCool, Tony Munroe and Michael Perry
+Reporting by Humeyra Pamuk in Anchorage and Michael Martina, David Brunnstrom and Simon Lewis in Washington, and Yew Lun Tian in Beijing and Ben Blanchard in Taipei; Editing by Mary Milliken, Grant McCool, Tony Munroe and Michael Perry

 Our Standards: The Thomson Reuters Trust Principles.